TomasHubelbauer/fragment/README.md

 - [ ] Do not attach handlers repeatedly (this may be a no-op tho so maybe is okay)
 - [ ] When we're exhausted target node count and still have fragment nodes, add all in bulk using fragment
+- [ ] Provide a way to use the library as an ES module without having to introduce build process in the lib
+- [ ] Obtain and publish an NPM package for Fragment